Gideon1274/KANJIPRACTICE/README.md

 - No build step required.
 Open `vocabfolder/VOCAB.html` in a browser.
 - For live reload during edits, use a simple static server (e.g., `live-server` or `python -m http.server`).

-**Contributing**
-- Edit/add vocab data in `vocabfolder/Data/vocab/`.
-- Keep the `window.kanjiData` structure consistent: each level key maps to an array of `{ kanji, readings, meanings }` objects.

-**License / Notes**
-- This repo is a personal study tool.
-Before publishing or redistributing content, verify source licenses for any bundled fonts or audio.

-If you want, I can also add a short GIF showing number selection and Ctrl+Enter behavior to the README.